Byont-Ventures/hackathon/PREPARATION.md

 yarn install
 ```

 🎉🎉🎉 **You have completed the preparation!
-Below you'll find more documentation for when you get stuck..** 🎉🎉🎉
+Below you'll find more documentation for when you get stuck.** 🎉🎉🎉

 ---